stella3d/SharedArray-Demo/README.md

 These are done on worker threads, in [C# jobs](https://docs.unity3d.com/Manual/JobSystem.html), using [Unity.Mathematics](https://github.com/Unity-Technologies/Unity.Mathematics) types & the [Burst compiler](https://docs.unity3d.com/Packages/com.unity.burst@1.1/manual/index.html).

 After the calculations are complete for a frame, we draw the updated mesh instances.

-The same data / memory used in the calculation jobs is used as a normal array, as arguments to Unity methods like `Graphics.DrawMeshInstanced`.
+The same data / memory used in the calculation jobs is used as a normal array on the main thread, without copying.

+This is so we can use that data as arguments to Unity methods like `Graphics.DrawMeshInstanced` that take normal C# arrays.